Chapter 8: Starting Open Science methodologies and initiation within your own network

 Software Carpentry

 With a mission to teach foundational software and data science skills, Software Carpentry offers workshops and resources designed to enhance computational literacy across various disciplines.
-These workshops cover topics such as version control, programming languages, and data management, providing participants with practical skills that are immediately applicable to their research.
+These workshops cover topics such as version control, programming languages, and data management, providing participants with practical skills immediately applicable to their research.

 OLS